Casino Tycoon 2

 Casino Tycoon 2 (賭城大亨II之至尊無敵) is a 1992 Hong Kong action drama film written, produced and directed by Wong Jing and starring Andy Lau and Chingmy Yau.
 It is the sequel to Casino Tycoon.

 Summary

 Andy Lau returns in his role as the Casino Tycoon of Macau, Benny Ho.
-We join Ho 18 years after the last film as he has established his Casino empire in Macau and is living with his daughter and wife.
-When his daughter brings home a young man eager to make headway in the Casino empire Ho becomes embroiled in a plot to destroy his family.
+We join Ho 18 years after the last film as he has established his casino empire in Macau and is living with his daughter and wife.
+When his daughter brings home a young man eager to make headway in his casino empire, Ho becomes embroiled in a plot to destroy his family.